 Make sure you recycle what plastic you use.
 Read this article to learn what plastics to recycle and how to dispose of the ones you can’t.

-Avoid single-use products, fast-fashion and purchase quality items that last a long time.
+Read about how single-use products contribute to climate change, and pledge to purchase quality items that last a long time.

 Reduce food waste through composting